improve-ai/tracker-trainer/README.md

 The *track endpoint* URL may be used directly by the client SDKs to track decisions and rewards.
 Alternately, a CDN may be configured in front of the *track endpoint* URL for greater administrative control.

-The deployment will also create a *models* S3 bucket in the form of *improveai-acme-demo-prod-models*.
+The deployment will also create a *models* S3 bucket in the form of *improveai-{organization}-{project}-{stage}-models*.
 After each round of training, updated models are automatically uploaded to the *models* bucket.

 The *models* bucket is private by default.
 Either configure a CDN in front of the models S3 bucket, or make the '/models' directory public to serve models directly from S3.